Christmas

 The boar's head was the heart of the medieval feast for England's elite.
 As a desired target of the great medieval hunt, the boar was considered difficult to catch and kill, and therefore worthy of esteem; indeed, boar in royal forests were protected by specific laws since at least the 12th century.
 Boars had a reputation as fierce and deadly prey; in Arthurian legend, the king chased the boar Twrch Trwyth across several kingdoms before finally killing him.

 The boar’s head was not just a roasted head.
 Rather, it was carefully prepared over the course of some weeks before the actual feast.
 It’s not clear exactly how it was prepared – and it’s likely there were many different recipes – but it seems most likely that it was served as the elaborate exterior of a more familiar pork pie.
 Food historian Peter Brears has outlined an approach to its preparation, using a pig’s head.
 The skin was removed from the skull, and the eyes, nose and mouth were cleaned and sewn shut.
-The skin was stuffed with cured meat, fatty bacon, salt and spices placed in alternating layers from the bottom up; the whole was then sealed and wrapped in muslin, and boiled on a bed of carrots, parsnips and onions, being left to gently simmer for five hours; it was then left to cool overnight.
+The skin was stuffed with cured meat, fatty bacon, salt and spices, placed in alternating layers from the bottom up.
+The whole head was then sealed and wrapped in muslin, and boiled on a bed of carrots, parsnips and onions, being left to gently simmer for five hours.
+It was then left to cool overnight.

 To serve, it was placed on a large dish, the head covered with warm lard covered with black ash, to simulate a boar’s black fur; its ears were kept erect in a lifelike fashion with sprigs of rosemary; tusks were inserted into its mouth for the same reason; if served in honour of someone, a small shield with the appropriate coat of arms was added to its forehead.
 It was served like a cold pork pie, and very often alongside Brawn (see below).
 As early as 1170 Henry II gladly and proudly served it to his son as sewer (ceremonial serving position overseeing meals), replicating a tradition that was clearly ancient even then.
 In the 15th century at least, its emergence from the kitchens occasioned a song - The Boar's Head Carol.